patrickpierson/uncertified-va-claim-reps/README.md

 ## Details on Googling
 #### Not going to name any names of groups I have found that were Certified.
 Just keeping track based on searches
-- Uncertified - 1
+- Uncertified - 2
 - Certified - 3

 ## Grading Scale
-- A - No definition at this time
-- B - No definition at this time
+- A - States that they are not certified and clearly states no payment required
+- B - States that they are not certified and does not clearly state paymet method
 - C - Uncertified and does not push you to contact them
 - D - Uncertified and is not clearly identifiy payment structure
 - F - Uncertified and clearly accepts payment by taking a portion of claim
+- (minus) - For Ads on Google Searches